nulab/backlog-bulk-issue-registration-gas/README_en.md

 ## Limitations

-If access control with IP address restriction is used in Backlog, this tool can not be used.
+- If access control with IP address restriction is used in Backlog, this tool can not be used.
+- Version/Milestone will not be fetched from Backlog if "Not shown on Project Home" is checked.
+- The max number of items in a list(e.g. issue type, category) that can be fetched is 500.